rossberg/camp/README.txt

 -------------------------------------

-The usual mode of operation is to drag & drop audio files from your file system browser to Kamp's playlist.
+The usual mode of operation is to drag & drop audio files from your file system browser to Camp's playlist.
 Then press the Play button and the joy begins.
-Alternatively, use file associations to open audio tracks with Kamp.
+Alternatively, use file associations to open audio tracks with Camp.

 Most controls around the Playlist should be intuitive.
 A few extra tips: